-- C. Skill Position Assignments.
+C. Skill Position Assignments.
 In the spirit of equal participation, every player will be required to play quarterback for at least one full half and running-back in the regular season for two halves.
 The quarterback must actually receive the center snap and have a real experience playing quarterback.
 (The quarterback must take the ball from the center.
 The center cannot hand the ball, or snap the ball to anyone except the quarterback.)
 Furthermore, each quarterback should have the opportunity to attempt one forward or lateral pass per game.
 Players who indicate that they are reluctant to play these positions must be actively encouraged to do so, and absent a written note from a player's parent, coaches must strictly adhere to this rule.
 (If your team has twelve players, or less, through the course of the regular season, each child should play quarterback for one half, and running back for two halves.
-By the end of the regular season, each child should have played an equal number of halves, except due to injury or absence. - D. Position Chart.
+By the end of the regular season, each child should have played an equal number of halves, except due to injury or absence.

+D. Position Chart.
 Coaches are required to prepare, and exchange with the opposing team, a position chart which: (a) lists where each player (by name and number) will be playing during each half of the game, and (b) reflects as even a distribution of playing time as possible in accordance with Rule II.A.
 Coaches must select either their defense or offense to act as the kick off team or kick return team on the chart.
 Position charts will be reviewed by division commissioners after each game to provide guidance regarding the equal participation rule.
 An extra copy of the position chart will be given to the referee or field commissioner, to be turned over to the division commissioner.
-Players that are stricken from the position chart due to tardiness or projected absence but arrive later are allowed to play in the positions they were originally slotted for. - E. TUFFS Division.
+Players that are stricken from the position chart due to tardiness or projected absence but arrive later are allowed to play in the positions they were originally slotted for.

+E. TUFFS Division.
 Every child must play quarterback and a running back position at least one half of one game for each position.
 (THIS IS THE MINIMUM AMOUNT and we encourage you all to get all of your players ample playing time at the skill positions.
 This is what TUFFS is all about.)
 If during a game a child starts a position on the field, but resists playing, coaches are to encourage the child to continue.
-If unsuccessful, a TUFFS coach may replace this child with a player from the team that is not currently on the field. - F. Substitute Player Rules.
-In the regular season, you may seek a substitute player only if you have less than eight (8) players ((or 9 in 9 player Division).
+If unsuccessful, a TUFFS coach may replace this child with a player from the team that is not currently on the field.

+F. Substitute Player Rules.
+In the regular season, you may seek a substitute player only if you are not able to field a full lineup (Example: 8 players, in an 8-player division).
 You may only select a substitute player from your own division (this is to maintain safety for the kids).
 You may only select players from the approved list of players provided by the Division Commissioner.
 The substitute player may not play an offensive skill position and/or pass, carry, catch or kick the football.
 The substitute player must play safety on defense.
 The substitute player cannot play more halves than regular team members.
-Teams must have at least seven players to avoid a forfeit.
-The game could then be played, seven players against eight players.
+Teams can play with one less player than a full lineup, otherwise they must forfeit.
+(Example: The game could then be played, 7 players against 8 players).
 No substitutes are allowed in the playoffs.